OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing: Methodology

 Then we rank each generated candidate type to a first-level type on our type ontology by calculating the cosine similarity between the embeddings of the generated candidate labels $b$ and that of the first-level types $T$,

 Finally, the first-level type that has the highest similarity is selected as the aligned high-level type.

-\textbf{Example 4}: In Figures \ref{fig:candTypeGen} and \ref{fig:typeAlign}, the consolidated candidate labels "Locations", "Stadiums", "Venues", and "Games" are closely related to the high-level type "location" in our ontology.
-By performing the cosine-similarity-based matching, "Location" is identified as $e_1$'s high-level type over "Organization" or "Person".
-Thus, we finally select the most similar high-level type given by the head word, generated candidate labels, and the entailment model.
+\textbf{Example 4}: In Figures \ref{fig:candTypeGen} and \ref{fig:typeAlign}, the consolidated candidate labels ``Location'', ``Stadium'', ``Venue'', and ``Game'' are closely related to the high-level type ``Location'' in our ontology.
+By performing the cosine-similarity-based matching, ``Location'' is identified as $e_1$'s high-level type over ``Organization'' or ``Person''.
+Thus, we select the most similar high-level type given by the head word, generated candidate labels, and the entailment model.